Poland’s Duda promises Ukraine Leopard tanks, Russia appoints Gerasimov as top general

 Duda said: "A company of Leopard tanks for Ukraine will be transferred" within the framework of an international coalition, Duda said at a press conference in the western Ukrainian city of Lviv, according to a tweet by the Polish presidency.

-If the promise is fulfilled the arrival of the modern German-made main battle tanks would represent a major escalation in the war in Ukraine.
-Nato has been very reluctant to send Ukraine offensive weapons, despite repeated requests from Kyiv, in fear of sparking a direct retaliation by Russia against Nato allies.
+If the promise is fulfilled, the arrival of the modern German-made main battle tanks would represent a major escalation in the war in Ukraine.
+Nato has been very reluctant to send Ukraine offensive weapons, despite repeated requests from Kyiv, out of fear of sparking a direct retaliation by Russia against Nato allies.

 So far the West has sent Ukraine mainly defensive weapons such as tank-busting Javelin missiles and more recently two batteries of the US-made surface-to-air anti-missile Patriot system.
-However, it has shied away from supplying tanks and fighter jets which are offensive in nature.
+However, it has shied away from supplying tanks and fighter jets, which are offensive in nature.

-Supplying offensive weapons also plays to Moscow’s propaganda line that Russia is fighting a proxy war against Nato and undermines the Western line that it is only helping Ukraine defend itself against Russian forces as tanks are an offensive weapon and could be used to attack Russian positions.
+Supplying offensive weapons also plays to Moscow’s propaganda line that Russia is fighting a proxy war against Nato and undermines the Western line that it is only helping Ukraine defend itself against Russian forces, as tanks are an offensive weapon and could be used to attack Russian positions.

 Duda was in Ukraine as part of a Lublin Triangle meeting together with his Ukrainian and Lithuanian counterparts.
-Emerging onto the streets of Lvvi, Duda received a rockstar’s reception from local residents, grateful for Poland’s strong support of Ukraine during the war.
+Emerging onto the streets of Lviv, Duda received a rock star’s reception from local residents, grateful for Poland’s strong support of Ukraine during the war.

 It remains unclear if Poland has decided to act unilaterally, or if it has sought and received permission from Germany to send Leopard tanks to Ukraine.
-Poland has some 250 of the German-manufactured Leopards, but under the terms of the deal Poland has to ask Germany’s permission to deploy them abroad, something that Berlin has been very reluctant to do.
+Poland has 126 Leopard 2A4 tanks and 105 Leopard 2A5 tanks in service with its armed forces, but under the terms of the deal Poland has to ask Germany’s permission to deploy them abroad, something that Berlin has been very reluctant to do.

 German Chancellor Olaf Scholz repeated earlier statements this week saying that Germany will not send any Leopard tanks to Ukraine this year.

-In Lviv, Duda added that he is “counting on other countries to contribute to deliveries,” as there are a number of formal conditions that need to be met, suggesting that German permission has not been granted and Poland is hoping other EU members will help lobby Berlin to change its mind.
+In Lviv, Duda added that he is “counting on other countries to contribute to deliveries”, as there are a number of formal conditions that need to be met, suggesting that German permission has not been granted and Poland is hoping other EU members will help lobby Berlin to change its mind.

 "All Nato countries must support Ukraine.
 We see this war with our own eyes.
 Ukraine will not defend itself without our support," Duda said.

-The heads of the Ukrainian, Polish and Lithuanian leaders signed a joint declaration at the end of the second summit of the Lublin Triangle.
+The Ukrainian, Polish and Lithuanian leaders signed a joint declaration at the end of the second summit of the Lublin Triangle.

 "The Joint Declaration is the result of the negotiations.
-It reflects the key political, humanitarian and other conclusions of today's meeting," Ukrainian President Volodymyr Zelenskyy said at a joint press conference, according to a statement by the Ukrainian presidency.
+It reflects the key political, humanitarian and other conclusions of today's meeting," Ukrainian President Volodymyr Zelenskiy said at a joint press conference, according to a statement by the Ukrainian presidency.

 The declaration confirmed the “historical ties” between the three countries, in addition to defining the priorities of the Lublin Triangle, particularly within Ukraine’s efforts to acquire full membership in the EU and Nato.

-“The document noted the intention of Lithuania and Poland to continue providing powerful military, technical, defense, humanitarian and other support to Ukraine,” the declaration said, adding that it also expressed support for teh ten-point Peace Formula summit to “consolidate international support for the peace plan presented” by Zelenskiy.
+“The document noted the intention of Lithuania and Poland to continue providing powerful military, technical, defence, humanitarian and other support to Ukraine,” the declaration said, adding that it also expressed support for the ten-point Peace Formula summit to “consolidate international support for the peace plan presented” by Zelenskiy.

 The declaration also highlighted Poland and Lithuania’s support for Ukrainian accession to the EU and Nato “as soon as the conditions allow it”.